Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 For some use cases, you may want to create a local WiFi network just for your Pioreactors (this is called a local access point, or a hotspot).
 Why might you want to do this?

- - If you want to get started right away, without dealing with WiFi credentials.
+ - If you want to get started right away, without dealing with exiting WiFi networks.
- - If your usual WiFi network is restrictive (doesn't allow Raspberry Pis, or requires IT support to host them).
+ - If your usual WiFi network is restrictive (ex: doesn't allow Raspberry Pis, or requires IT support to host them).
  - If you want to take the Pioreactor, or cluster of Pioreactors, out into the field where there is no network.

 The Pioreactor comes with the ability to create its own local access point, which other Pioreactors can connect to.
 See image below: